Namkyeong/RGRL/README.md

 # Relational Self-Supervised Representation Learning on Graphs

-This is the official source code for **Relational Self-Supervised Representation Learning on Graphs** which is submitted at KDD 2022.
+The official source code for **Relational Self-Supervised Representation Learning on Graphs** paper, accepted at CIKM 2022.

 ### Requirements